Legalized gambling measures head list of Crossover Day victims

 ATLANTA - It looks like proponents of legalizing gambling in Georgia are going to have to wait yet another year before getting a crack at putting the issue before voters.

-The Georgia House of Representatives wrapped up the annual “Crossover Day” session minutes after midnight Friday morning without taking up a constitutional amendment to legalize all three forms of legal gambling supporters have been pushing in recent years: casinos, pari-mutuel betting on horse racing and sports betting.
+The Georgia House of Representatives wrapped up the annual “Crossover Day” session minutes after midnight Friday morning, March 13, without taking up a constitutional amendment to legalize all three forms of legal gambling supporters have been pushing in recent years: casinos, pari-mutuel betting on horse racing and sports betting.

 Until the day before Crossover Day, the deadline for bills to make it through at least one legislative chamber to remain alive for the year, only sports betting had gained any traction in the General Assembly.